|

 devotion in community pride.
 Let’s turn back a few pages in history and

 see how this dream has become a reality.
-Back in

 1850’s when the early settlers gave birth to Silver Creek, little did